 East Cornwall · PL30

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In St Mabyn, that work is shaped by the place itself — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional granite cottages and Victorian villas.
+Every St Mabyn project we take on begins with reading the local context — St Mabyn is a substantial inland village south-east of Wadebridge, with a fifteenth-century church and a tight Conservation Area at its core, with a building stock that leans toward traditional granite cottages and modern small estates.

 • Conservation Area